GaspardCLD/P2_myTouloulist/README.md

-## Concept
+## myTouloulist

-This template is meant to serve as a foundation for every P2/P3 following the React-Express-MySQL stack, as learned in Wild Code School.
-It's pre-configured with a set of tools which'll help students produce industry-quality and easier-to-maintain code, while staying as simple as possible to use.
+Mytouloulist is a website created as a student project with the aim of displaying cultural and sports events and venues in Toulouse, allowing users to filter the results.
+It was developed using REACT JS and styled with native CSS.
+We made minimal use of existing packages.
+We are proud to present our creation.

 ## Setup & Use